How to Save Time & Money

 When you have something important to say, don't say it right away.
 Hold back.
 If you listen first, you will let people "empty their cups."
 Then, when it is your turn to speak, they will be able to take in your information.

-Want Shar McBee for your next event?
+Bring Shar McBee to your next event.

 Find out more information, including fees and availability.